Enjoy sex like you used to

 In addition, diabetic neuropathy and other issues that cause nerve damage may reduce nerve function or sensitivity in your penis — a condition called neurological ED.

 If you’re going too hard or too often, give your penis some time to recover.
-Over time, there’s a chance giving it a rest will bring back some sensitivity.
+Over time, there’s a chance that giving it a rest will bring back some sensitivity.

 Once that recovery period has passed, you can try again later with some new tips in mind to physically and psychologically recondition yourself: